Bedrooms 4, Sleeps 8, Ratings 2 9.1/10

 Massive lounge/dining room with wood burning stove.
 English Freesat tv.
 Very big sofa and 4 armchairs as well as extra dining table and chairs.
 French windows.
 Books, art, dvd's.

 Three good sized rooms.
-One double en suite, one double and one twin.
+One double en suite, 1 double and 1 twin.
 All south facing.

-Two shower rooms (one en suite) upstairs, one bathroom downstairs with separate wc.
+Two shower rooms (1 en suite) upstairs, 1 bathroom downstairs with separate wc.

 Electric heaters and large wood burning stove in sitting room.

-Small Freesat tv + French terrestrial.
+Freesat tv + French terrestrial.
 Dvd player.
 Books, games and films to borrow.
-W-fi.
+Wi-fi.

 Substantial safe and secluded gardens in sun and shade with stunning views of the surrounding countryside.
 Bbq and plenty of garden furniture.
 Deckchairs, swing, hammock, bikes to borrow.

 Parking for 4 cars on secluded drive.

 Excellent for bird watching, walking, cycling and close proximity to all the landing beaches and museums.

 There are an assortment of bicycles available to borrow as well as beach equipment.

 The local village is easily accessible by foot or bike with a little shop and bar, open 6 days a week, opposite a handsome Norman church.